Constrained Generalized Delaunay Graphs Are Plane Spanners: The Constrained Empty-Rectangle Delaunay Graph

 \textbf{Base case:} If \C{p}{q} is the smallest rectangle with $p$ in a corner, then \C{p}{q} does not contain any vertices visible to both $p$ and $q$: Let $u$ be a vertex in \C{p}{q} that is visible to both $p$ and $q$.
 Let \C{p}{u} be the rectangle with $p$ in a corner and $u$ on its boundary.
 Since $u$ lies in \C{p}{q}, \C{p}{u} is smaller than \C{p}{q}, contradicting that \C{p}{q} is the smallest rectangle with $p$ in a corner.
 Hence, \C{p}{q} does not contain any vertices visible to both $p$ and $q$, which implies that $p q$ is an edge of the \delGraph.
 Hence, the \delGraph contains a path between $p$ and $q$ of length at most $|p q| \leq (q_x - p_x) + (q_y - p_y) \leq c \cdot (q_x - p_x) + d \cdot (q_y - p_y)$, provided that $c \geq 1$ and $d \geq 1$.

-\textbf{Induction step:} We assume that for all rectangles \C{x}{y}, with $x$ in some corner of \C{p}{q}, smaller than \C{p}{q} the lemma holds.
-If $p q$ is an edge of the \delGraph, by the triangle inequality, the length of the shortest path from $p$ to $q$ is at most $|p q| \leq |p_x - q_x| + |p_y - q_y|$.
+\textbf{Induction step:} We assume that the lemma holds for all rectangles \C{x}{y} smaller than \C{p}{q}, with $x$ in some corner of \C{p}{q}.
+If $p q$ is an edge of the \delGraph, by the triangle inequality, $|p q|$ is at most $|p_x - q_x| + |p_y - q_y|$.

 If there is no edge between $p$ and $q$, there exists a vertex $u$ in \C{p}{q} that is visible from both $p$ and $q$.
 We first look at the case where $u$ lies below $p q$.
 Let $g$ be the intersection of the South boundary of \C{p}{q} and the line though $q$ parallel to the diagonal of \C{p}{q} through $p$, and let $h$ be the Southeast corner of \C{p}{q} (see Figure~\ref{fig:RectangleBelow}).
 If $u$ lies in triangle $p g q$, by induction we have that the path from $p$ to $u$ has length at most $c \cdot (u_x - p_x) + d \cdot (u_y - p_y)$ and the path from $u$ to $q$ has length at most $c \cdot (q_x - u_x) + d \cdot (q_y - u_y)$.
 Hence, there exists a path from $p$ to $q$ via $u$ of length at most $c \cdot (q_x - p_x) + d \cdot (q_y - p_y)$.